-- [6] In his application, the Applicant noted that the General Division ruled in favour of a number of his colleagues in June 2015.
-The Applicant therefore asked that he be permitted to share in their success, even though his appeal was not part of their group appeal and had been filed late, because "there has to be an exception to this rule".
-He did not articulate any particular error committed by the General Division member. - [7] Noting that the Applicant's appeal was not complete because the grounds of appeal were not sufficiently detailed, Tribunal staff contacted the Applicant by letter to ask for further details.
-Specifically, the Tribunal asked that he provide full and detailed grounds of appeal as required by the Act, and provided him with examples of what constitutes grounds of appeal.
-The Tribunal letter also noted that if he did not do so, his application could be refused without further notice. - [8] In response to this letter, the Applicant stated that "the [Employment Insurance] Act is clear [on late appeals], but why cannot an exception be made because this decision is essentially contrary to common law and what is legal and fair?" - [9] It is settled law that no Tribunal member is permitted to ignore the Act, no matter how sympathetic the circumstances. - [10] The role of the Appeal Division is to determine if a reviewable error set out in ss.58(1) of the Act has been made by the General Division and if so to provide a remedy for that error.
-In the absence of such a reviewable error, the law does not permit the Appeal Division to intervene. - [11] In order to have a reasonable chance of success the Applicant must explain how at least one reviewable error has been made by the General Division.
-Having failed to do so, this application for leave to appeal does not have a reasonable chance of success and must be refused.
+- [6] In his application, the Applicant noted that he received his reconsideration decision "late", but for unknown reasons did not say when he received it.
+Unfortunately, he also failed to articulate any particular error committed by the General Division member. - [7] Noting that the Applicant's appeal was not complete because the grounds of appeal were not sufficiently detailed, I asked Tribunal staff to contact the Applicant by letter to ask for further details.
+Specifically, the letter asked that he provide full and detailed grounds of appeal as required by the Act, and provided him with examples of what constitutes grounds of appeal.
+The Tribunal letter also noted that if he did not do so, his application could be refused without further notice. - [8] In response to this letter, the Applicant made a number of arguments regarding the underlying merits of his appeal, including a request that I "have [his] entire penalty waived".
+Although he explained that he did not have a physical copy of his reconsideration decision at the time he filed his appeal (and it took time to receive a new one) he again did not state when he received it initially. - [9] Even if I accept (which I do not) that the reconsideration decision was only communicated to the Applicant the very same day that he filed his initial appeal to the General Division (a number of months after the reconsideration decision was made), it still took more than one year from that day for the Applicant to provide the information required by law complete his General Division appeal. - [10] It is settled law that no Tribunal member is permitted to ignore the Act, no matter how sympathetic the circumstances.
+As such, the General Division member had no choice according to the Act but to refuse to accept the Applicant's appeal. - [11] The role of the Appeal Division is to determine if a reviewable error set out in ss.
+58(1) of the Act has been made by the General Division and, if so, to provide a remedy for that error.
+In the absence of such a reviewable error, the law does not permit the Appeal Division to intervene. - [12] In order to have a reasonable chance of success, the Applicant must explain how at least one reviewable error has been made by the General Division.
+Having failed to do so, this application for leave to appeal does not have a reasonable chance of success an d must be refused.

+Mark Borer

-Mark Borer Member, Appeal Division
+Member, Appeal Division